rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 ## Register and set up a domain

-Use your preferred domain registrar to register a domain, i'm using `fodmaps.nu`
+Use your preferred domain registrar to register a domain, i'm using `kumobits.com`

 #### Configure the topdomain and add a subdomain in your domain registrar

 To add a subdomain in your registrar, use the one for the previous step, so I use `kube` (you may have something else).
-The FQDN becomes `kube.fodmaps.nu`.
+The FQDN becomes `kube.kumobits.com`.

 Follow these steps:

-* Edit DNS settings for your top domain (`fodmaps.nu` for me) and add all NS records pointing to the DNS Zone in your cloud provider, for each NS Server noted from above:
+* Edit DNS settings for your top domain (`kumobits.com` for me) and add all NS records pointing to the DNS Zone in your cloud provider, for each NS Server noted from above:
     * Subdomain: `kube` (replace with your choice)
     * Type: `NS`
     * Data: `XXX-XX.azure-dns.com` (remember the note from above)